Elasticity (economics): Maximizing revenue

+The cancellation of the $dt$'s is justified by the fact that both time differentials are non-zero and the same.

 The elasticity of demand is different at different points of a demand curve, so for most demand functions, including linear demand, a firm following this advice will find some price at which $|\varepsilon|=1$ and further price changes would reduce revenue.
 (This is not true for some theoretical demand functions: $Q^d = 3P^{-.5 }$ has an elasticity of -.5 for any value of $P$, so revenue rises infinitely as price rises to infinity even though quantity approaches zero.
 See Isoelastic function.)

-Types of Elasticity
+Types of elasticity

-Price Elasticity of Demand
+Price elasticity of demand

-Price Elasticity of Demand measures sensitivity of demand to price.
-Thus, it measures the percentage change in demand in response to a change in price.
+Price elasticity of demand measures sensitivity of demand to price.
+Thus, it measures the percentage change in demanded quantity for a good in response to a change in its own price.
 More precisely, it gives the percentage change in quantity demanded in response to a one per cent change in price (ceteris paribus, i.e. holding constant all the other determinants of demand, such as income).
 Expressing this mathematically, price elasticity of demand is calculated by dividing the percentage change in the quantity demanded by the percentage change in the price.

 If price elasticity of demand is calculated to be less than 1, the good is said to be inelastic.
 An inelastic good will respond less than proportionally to a change in price; for example, a price increase of 40% that results in a decrease in demand of 10%.

 Goods that are inelastic often have at least one of the following characteristics: